Slipum/weather/README.md

 ## Warning

-You need to get your own api key (in video we showed how!) and replace it in index.js file on line 8 :
+You need to get your own api key and replace it in index.js file on line 8 :

 ```javascript
 const APIKey = 'Enter your api key';